VPI-Bench: Visual Prompt Injection Attacks for Computer-Use Agents: Limitations

 \section{Limitations}

-\begin{enumerate} \item \textbf{Limited Platform Diversity}: VPI-Bench currently only emulates five platforms.
-As such, the benchmark could be expanded to include other widely-used platforms (e.g., social media, banking, e-commerce, etc.) \item \textbf{Attack Realism}: Many VPI-Bench test cases use pop-up windows as the attack vector for visual prompt injections to simulate malicious advertisements.
-However, if advertisement providers filter out such content, then these attacks could be rendered infeasible.
-Thus, the benchmark could also be expanded to include other attack vectors. \item \textbf{Simplified Webpages}: For benchmarking purposes, we created simplified webpage UIs to facilitate the AI agent's ease of navigation.
-However, in real-world scenarios, webpages can be significantly more complex, which may impair the AI agent's ability to execute both legitimate user tasks and malicious instructions. \item \textbf{Human Supervision}: This paper assumes that users delegate tasks to agents without supervision, but in practice, users may see the malicious pop-ups and intervene.
-Future research should investigate techniques to conceal malicious prompts from users, while ensuring that they remain detectable by AI agents that rely on screenshot-based visual input. \end{enumerate}
+This paper assumes that users delegate tasks to agents without supervision, but in practice, users may see the malicious emails/messages/pop-ups and intervene.
+Future research should investigate techniques to conceal malicious prompts from users, while ensuring that they remain detectable by AI agents that rely on screenshot-based visual input.